Violence against Indians in Australia controversy: Visit by Revanth Reddy and Nama Nageswara Rao

 In June 2009, when Indian students were being attacked in Australia, then Telugu Desam leaders Revanth Reddy and Nama Nageswara Rao had visited Melbourne, Australia to meet with International students from India.
 Revanth Reddy and Nama Nageswara Rao had visited hospitals, and travelled in trains and public transport in Melbourne to meet victims, and interact with Indian students in Australia, to get a better understanding of the situation.

-Revanth Reddy and Nama Nageswara Rao and had also visited the Victorian Parliament, and had meetings with then Victorian opposition leader Ted Baillieu, and Ministerial Adviser Mr. Nitin Gupta to raise concerns about Indian students being attacked in Melbourne, Australia.
+Revanth Reddy and Nama Nageswara Rao also visited the Victorian Parliament and had meetings with then Victorian Opposition Leader Ted Baillieu to raise concerns about Indian students being attacked in Melbourne, Australia.

 Nama Nageswara Rao held a press conference on his return to India.
 He stated that he had interviewed many of the victims, and the attacks did not appear to be motivated by racism.
 He also noted that many of the perpetrators were immigrants from ethnic minorities, such as "Afghans, Lebanese and other nationals who settled in Australia".

 Indian visits by Australian Politicians

 Visit by Ted Baillieu

-In July 2009, then Victorian Opposition Leader Ted Baillieu along with Ministerial Adviser Mr. Nitin Gupta had visited India, and had met with various politicians/prominent personalities in India like Sriprakash Jaiswal, Rajeev Shukla, Rekha Gupta, Revanth Reddy, Nama Nageswara Rao, and various others, during the time when there were stories in Indian media about attacks on Indian students in Australia.
+In July 2009, then Victorian Opposition Leader Ted Baillieu visited India and met with various politicians and prominent personalities such as Sriprakash Jaiswal, Rajeev Shukla, Revanth Reddy, Nama Nageswara Rao, and others, during a time when there were stories in Indian media about attacks on Indian students in Australia.